MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-5-create-dashboard.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 4: Set an alert on your event stream](tutorial-4-set-alert.md).

-In this part of the tutorial, you'll learn how to create a Real-Time dashboard in Real-Time Intelligence.
-You'll create a KQL query, create a Real-Time dashboard, add a new tile to the dashboard, and explore the data visually by adding an aggregation.
+In this part of the tutorial, you learn how to create a Real-Time dashboard in Real-Time Intelligence.
+You create a KQL query, create a Real-Time dashboard, add a new tile to the dashboard, and explore the data visually by adding an aggregation.

 ## Create a Real-Time dashboard